 Campers will relish the opportunity to camp at Camp Duboka.
 Located in Velika, right on the edge of the park, this is the first modern campground in the east of Croatia.
 There is room for 200 campers, while 11 sites for caravans or mobile homes also have water and electricity.
 There are communal restrooms and a small kitchen.
 From this wonderful campground, you have easy access to a multitude of biking and hiking trails.

 Oh, and when you are there, be sure to try out the weirdest toilet ever.
-It’s made of a one-way mirrored glass.
-As you sit on the loo, doing your business, you have 360 uninterrupted views of the park, and those waiting outside.
+It’s made of one-way mirrored glass.
+As you sit on the loo, doing your business, you have 360 uninterrupted views of the park and those waiting outside.
 But, do not worry, they can not see you!